maybebyte/anthesis/beets.md

 ## Dealing with false positives

 Sometimes beets makes mistakes.
-The release date or record label might be wrong, for instance.
+The release date, record label, or country might be wrong, for instance.
 I use `-t` (timid) for this reason.

-If the provided [MusicBrainz](https://musicbrainz.org/) URL at least points to the correct album, navigate to the correct release by clicking on '*(see all versions of this release, X available)*.'
-Then, enter the ID (found in the URL) into the prompt.
+If the provided [MusicBrainz](https://musicbrainz.org/) URL at least points to the correct album, press 'm' (More candidates) to see more options.

 Rarely, beets will spit out something that doesn't match at all.
-When this happens, it's easiest to manually search for the album.
-Then, note the ID and feed it to beets.
+When this happens, it's easiest to manually search for the album on MusicBrainz.
+Then, copy and paste the URL and feed it to beets by pressing 'i' (enter ID).

 If `-t` is used consistently, consider setting the equivalent option in `config.yaml`.